cfengine/documentation/guide/enterprise-cfengine-guide.markdown

 sorting: 4
 ---

+* [Getting Started With CFEngine Enterprise][Getting Started With CFEngine Enterprise]

 * [Deploy your first Policy (Enterprise)][Deploy your first Policy]

-This Enterprise-specific tutorial illustrates how to use a sketch to configure and deploy a simple policy by using the Design Center app on the Mission Portal console.
+How to use a sketch to configure and deploy a simple policy by using the Design Center app in the Mission Portal console.

-* [Configure the Design Center App (Enterprise)][Configure the Design Center App]

-This section is for Enterprise users who plan to manage sketches and possibly write new ones.
-It also includes advanced topics that provide a better look at managing Enterprise sketches in the Design Center app and understanding the overall sketch flow.
+* [Version Control and Configuration Policy][Version Control and Configuration Policy]

+CFEngine users can easily version their policies.

+* [Reporting in Mission Portal][Reporting in Mission Portal]